-According to the EU Commission, Mobile Health (mHealth) covers health practice supported by mobile devices, monitoring devices, and other wireless devices.
-To deliver such practices, applications that belong to mHealth category, such as fitness tracking apps, medical reference aps, and nutrition apps, collect data about users’ health status, lifestyle activity, physiological status, geo positioning, genetics, and many more.
+According to the EU Commission, mHealth (Mobile Health) covers health practice supported by mobile devices, monitoring devices, and other wireless devices.
+Digital health applications include fitness tracking apps, medical reference apps, and nutrition apps, collecting data about users’ health status, lifestyle activity, physiological status, geo-positioning, and genetics.

-What is exactly health data?
+What is health data?

 According to the definition given by Article 29 Data Protection Working Party, an independent UE body with advisory status, health data (in relation to mHealth) is:

-- medical data providing information about the physical or mental health status of someone (the data subject), generated in a professional medical context;
+- medical data providing information about the physical or mental health status of someone (the data subject), generated in a professional medical context.

-- raw data collected by apps or devices that can be used to induce, individually or aggregated with others, someone’s health status or health risk;
+- raw data collected by apps or devices that can be used to induce, individually or aggregated with others, someone’s health status or health risk.

 - data that in general permit to induce someone’s health status or risk independently form accuracy, legitimacy or adequacy of this induction.

-Sometimes it’s extremely difficult to understand whether or not such apps collect sensitive data.
-The Article 29 Working Party gives an example of a fitness tracking app that would count the number of steps during a single walk.
-The Article states that if those data cannot be combined with other data about the same data subject and if the specific medical context in which this app is used is not available.
-In this case according to the Article these data are just raw, relatively low impact lifestyle personal data (if the app does not include the location data) and the knowledge about that persons’ health cannot be inferred from them.
+In practice, it is difficult to discern whether or not such apps collect sensitive data.
+The fitness tracking app that counts the number of steps during a single walk is not storing sensitive data if that data cannot be combined with other data about the same data subject.
+And if the specific medical context in which this app is used is not available.
+In this case, the data is just raw, relatively low impact lifestyle personal data (if the app does not include the location data) and the knowledge about that persons’ health cannot be inferred from them.

-For example, data about our jogging activity may not be considered sensitive.
-However, when this data is combined with heart rate, or when it is analysed and compared with data from other people, it can reveal sensitive information about our ability to perform stressful activity.
-For example, an insurance company could deduce that we fall in a category of people having higher propensity to face some health issues, increasing our insurance or denying our request.
+For example, data about our jogging activity is not considered sensitive.
+However, when this data is combined with heart rate, or when it is analyzed and compared with data from other people, it can reveal sensitive information about our ability to perform a stressful activity.
+For instance, an insurance company could infer that we fall into a category of people having higher propensity to face some health issues, thus increasing our insurance or denying our request.
 In addition, fitness tracking apps supporting our jogging activity usually collect also geo-positioning data, making them by default sensitive.

 Outlook: the EU General Data Protection Regulation